-The April 26, 1928 issue of the Depew Herald stated that, Final arrangements were completed by village clerk Joseph C. English for the public hearing on May 2nd on the question of purchasing a new triple combination-pumping engine for the Aetna Hose Company.
+The April 26, 1928 issue of the Depew Herald stated that Final arrangements were completed by village clerk Joseph C. English for the public hearing on May 2nd on the question of purchasing a new triple combination-pumping engine for the Aetna Hose Company.

 The following week an article was carried by the Herald indicating that the public hearing on the proposed fire engine purchase for the Aetna Hose Company as announced the previous week was in error and the hearing would be held on May 7th.
 The article went on to say that there was no pumper of any capacity in the village.
-For any fires in the western section of the village requires a call for assistance from the Forks Fire Company.
+Any fires in the western section of the village require a call for assistance from the Forks Fire Company.
 Valuable time is lost in getting the Fork’s pumper here and the village must also pay at least $25 each time Forks is called in.

 When the public hearing on the Aetna Hose Company’s petition was held, it became shrouded in mystery.
-Most of the Aetna’s doughty firefighters attended the hearing and many citizens were there to see the fireworks.
+Most of Aetna’s doughty firefighters attended the hearing and many citizens were there to see the fireworks.
 Twice, Mayor Elmer Nah announced the hearing and invited any and all either for or against the proposition to step out and speak their pieces.
 None responded.

-A third attempt was made to get an expression of sentiment, but in vain.
+A third attempt was made to get an expression of sentiment but in vain.
 Village Clerk English quietly quizzed the firemen on whether or not they would take the floor, but all he got by way of an answer was grins.
 Thus passed the hearing on the fire pumper proposal.

-On May 7, 1928, Fire Chief Henry Young, Sr., appeared before the village board and requested that serious consideration be given to the need of a pumping fire engine for the Depew Fire Department.
+On May 7, 1928, Fire Chief Henry Young, Sr., appeared before the village board and requested that serious consideration be given to the need for a pumping fire engine for the Depew Fire Department.
 He pointed out an instance at recent fires where little to no water pressure hampered the fire department.
 The assistance of the Forks Fire Company with their equipment was necessary and on another occasion on Main Street, where three streams were required, the water pressure again was extremely low.
 After listening to the plea of Chief Young, the board deferred action on the matter.

 At the following board meeting on May 21, 1928, the village clerk was directed to advertise for bids for a 750 G.P.M. pumping fire engine.